Wynteres History, Family Crest & Coats of Arms

 Early History of the Wynteres family

-Another 179 words (13 lines of text) covering the years 1733, 1693 and 1752 are included under the topic Early Wynteres History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wynteres research.
+Another 90 words (6 lines of text) covering the years 1733, 1693, 1752 and 1714 are included under the topic Early Wynteres History in all our PDF Extended History products and printed products wherever possible.

 Wynteres Spelling Variations

 Spelling variations of this family name include: Windere, Winderes, Winder, Winders, Windhere and others.

 Early Notables of the Wynteres family (pre 1700)

 Distinguished members of the family include Henry Winder (d.
 1733), an English farmer and his son; Henry Winder (1693-1752), an English nonconformist minister and chronologist.

 "His grandfather, Henry Winder, farmer, who lived to be...